Trump administration rescinds memo to halt federal funding – DW – 01/29/2025

 Trump says federal employees must return to work

-Meanwhile, US President Donald Trump said any federal employees who fail to return to work next week will be fires.
+Meanwhile, US President Donald Trump said any federal employees who fail to return to work next week will be fired.

 The announcement comes as he attempts to purge to federal workforce of staff who are unsupportive of his agenda.